Efficient Multi-Cycle Folded Integer Multipliers: Results

 When $i$ multiplications are required within $j$ cycles, and $i/j$ is not an integer.
 A single MCIM design can be used to offer area savings.
-For example, if an application requires a TP of 3/2, a single Star multiplier (TP=1) can be used with any of our 2-cycle designs (TP = 1/2), assuming there are no latency constraints.
+For example, if an application requires a throughput of 3/2, a single Star multiplier (throughput=1) can be used with any of our 2-cycle designs (throughput = 1/2), assuming there are no latency constraints.
 Such cases can be found in applications with inter-operation dependencies and other design specifications.
 MCIM designs can require longer latencies than Star to be area-efficient, usually 1 or 2 additional cycles.
 So latency constraints should be evaluated when considering MCIM designs.